 For Amazon sellers, understanding product life cycles is an important part of creating effective advertising strategies that both win new customers and retain existing ones.
 Some products will have relatively short life cycles (think: seasonal items like Halloween costumes).
 Others might have longer ones (like home goods).

-The benefits of cohort analyses
+The benefits of cohort analysis

 In its most simple form, cohort analysis is a way of grouping customers together based on common characteristics.
 For example, customers who bought from you in January and February could be grouped together for analysis.
 Or customers who bought from you during Black Friday week and Cyber Monday could be grouped.
 Cohorts can be grouped using any number of variables - date range, category, product, price point, ad campaign etc.